Friday, May 31, 2024

 Wisconsin Gov. Tony Evers vetoes ban on transgender athletes competing in high school sports as Riley Gaines and Libs of TikTok slam politician for not caring if 'daughters get beat up'

-Oh, and I pretty much support anything else Tony Evers is for, and I'm likely against virtually everything else he opposes.
+Oh, I pretty much support anything else Tony Evers is for, and I'm likely also against virtually everything else he opposes.
 Because he and I are liberals.
 And I'd vote for him every time over whoever the GOP ran against him.

 Still, I agree with this: